lukereding/cricket_trans/draft.md

 ### voting paradox / levels of analysis

-In his opus, _The Growth of Biological Thought_, Ernst Mayr aruges that one thing that sets biology apart from more traditional, 'harder' sciences is the presence of X (can't think of the word): in biology, the whole is rarely a simple sum of its parts.
+In his opus, _The Growth of Biological Thought_, Ernst Mayr aruges that one thing that sets biology apart from more traditional, 'harder' sciences is the presence of reductionism (can't think of the word): in biology, the whole is rarely a simple sum of its parts.
 And while studying the individual parts of some biological system is undoubtably valuable, it's often misleading to assume that we can understand everything about some system from studying its parts in isolation.

 The same holds true for the study of preferences.
 It seems reasonable to assume, for instance, that studying decision-making at the level of the population is likely to yeild the same answers as studying decision-making at the level of the individual.
 The voting paradox shows us why this is flawed thinking, a special case ofthe fallacy of composition.